 The Cyanoacrylate Accelerator Spray is the essential companion for working with cyanoacrylate adhesives when you need a truly instant bond.
-Apply it to one surface before applying the cyanoacrylate to the other and both parts bond the moment they make contact — no waiting.
-Ideal in the workshop for accelerating cure on difficult parts, production assemblies or repairs where time matters.
+Apply it to one surface before applying the cyanoacrylate to the other, and both parts bond the moment they make contact — no waiting.
+Ideal in the workshop for speeding up curing on difficult parts, production assemblies or repairs where time matters.

 Technical specifications

-The accelerator spray is designed to reduce cyanoacrylate set time to zero, which is especially useful when working with parts you cannot hold in position for long, porous surfaces, or when you need production throughput.
+The accelerator spray is designed to reduce cyanoacrylate setting time to zero, which is especially useful when working with parts you can't hold in position for long, porous surfaces, or when you need production throughput.
 It is also very effective combined with Ciano Denso, which due to its viscosity cures somewhat more slowly and benefits from the accelerator to compensate.

-- Fast assembly of parts in resin, polyurethane or composite
+- Rapid assembly of parts in resin, polyurethane or composite

 - Instant bonding of parts in foam, cork, wood or leather

-- Urgent repairs in special effects and prosthetics workshops
+- Emergency repairs in special effects and prosthetics workshops

 - Bonding small parts that cannot be held under prolonged pressure

-- Combination with Ciano Denso to accelerate its slower cure
+- Combination with Ciano Denso to speed up its slower cure

 - Series production where cycle time is critical